googlefonts/colr-gradients-spec/colr-gradients-spec.md

 ## Bounding Box

-To simplify implementation allocation of drawing surface the `BaseGlyphV1Record` `gid` entry in the `glyf` table must provide the bounding box for the final COLR glyph by providing two on-curve points, one at `(min-x, min-y)` and one at `(max-x, max-y)`.
+To simplify implementation allocation of a drawing surface the bounding box of the glyph corresponding to the `BaseGlyphV1Record` should be taken to describe the drawing area for the COLR v1 glyph.

+Note: A `glyf` entry with two points at the diagonal extrema would suffice.

 # Structure of gradient COLR v1 extensions